Quick Setup

 Under crew-algorithms, run:

-This will create a conda environment named crew
+This will create a conda environment named crew and install audio-related pakages.
+For the

 rest of the dependencies we will use poetry.
 To install it,